bkach/bridget-site/testimonials.md

 </blockquote>

 <blockquote>
-“I found our sessions so helpful and have already recommended it to people I know who suffer with anxiety.
+I found our sessions so helpful and have already recommended it to people I know who suffer with anxiety.
 I have learnt so many helpful techniques to take into my life to change things for the better.
 Bridget was very helpful + patient, explaining everything in detail + listening to my needs.
-She was kind, professional + thorough.”
+She was kind, professional + thorough.
 </blockquote>

 <blockquote>